lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The allocation strategy operates in `maxEBType1` (32 ETH) units, so the amount allocated to each module is always a multiple of 32 ETH.

-For legacy modules, the current allocation is:
+For `0x01` modules, the Staking Router derives the current allocation from on-chain accounting as the number of active validators (each holding 32 ETH):

 ```
 currentAllocation = depositedValidators - max(moduleReportedExited, stakingRouterTrackedExited)
 ```

-For new modules, the total stake is obtained via `getTotalModuleStake` and converted into 32 ETH units:
+For `0x02` modules, the Staking Router queries the module directly via `getTotalModuleStake()` to obtain the actual total ETH staked in the module, then converts it into 32 ETH units (rounded up):

 ```
-currentAllocation = ceil(totalModuleStake / maxEBType1)
+currentAllocation = ceil(getTotalModuleStake() / maxEBType1)
 ```

 ### Staking Modules